decurus/TouchOSCxBitwig/README.md

 - Install Bitwig ... duh... i mean...why else would you want that script.
 - Install TouchOSC on the hardware device of your liking.
 I tested it on an iPad, works great
 - Connect your hardware device such that it is recognized as a Midi device (see steps below)
 - But the TouchOSC Layout onto your hardware device.
+(For example via AirDrop or by connecting the TouchOSC Editor from your external device with the TouchOSC Editor on your computer as described here: https://hexler.net/touchosc/manual/editor-network)
 - Create a folder in your Controller Scripts folder (for Mac thats ~/Documents/Bitwig Studio/Controller Scripts) called TouchOSC
 - Copy the script TouchOSC.control.js into that folder
 - In Bitwig: open the control preferences and add a new controller (generic->TouchOSC)